Pre-Employment Tests Defined

 Customer service personality tests are not strictly reserved for customer service representatives, however.
 These types of tests have been growing in popularity because many organizations place a heavy emphasis on cultivating a "culture of customer service" across an entire organization, in industries as diverse as medical care providers, banks, and non-profits.
 Companies may find a lot of value in administering these tests to applicants for managerial and administrative positions if their jobs will involve frequent interactions with customers or the public at large.

-Another type of personality test seeks to assess a candidate's integrity or honesty.
-These assessments, known as integrity tests, help employers manage risk by assessing the likelihood that an applicant will be a reliable employee who will follow the rules.
+One common type of risk assessment is what is called an Integrity or Honesty test.
+These assessments help employers manage risk by assessing the likelihood that an applicant will be a reliable employee who will follow the rules.
 Most integrity tests focus on an applicant's tendencies and attitudes relating to rule adherence.
 These tests can be used to predict behavior with respect to a wide variety of counterproductive work behaviors (CWBs) that employers want to avoid, including tardiness, absenteeism, time-wasting, theft, fraud, drug use, and safety violations.
 Integrity tests are most widely used and are most effective for entry-level positions for which overall reliability and rule-following is particularly important.
 Integrity tests are most commonly used:

 - To reduce risk of employee theft in retail sales